 Hydrangeas are a spectacular addition to your garden and make lovely foundation plants as well as dramatic focal points.
 Dwarf varieties are lovely in large pots as the “thriller” surrounded by “filler” and “spiller” plants.
 They can also serve as mounding filler plants in the back of your mixed flower border.

 However you plan your design, you’ll love growing hydrangeas in Virginia.
 They truly are one of the most lovely shrubs in Virginia gardens and are easy to care for, too.
+Find our Tips for Growing Lavender in Virginia here.
 Another favorite plant to grow in Virginia is the popular colorful Dahlia.
 Read here about Elizabeth Locke’s beautiful jewelry designs and her spectacular dahlia garden.
 For spectacular virtual tours of Virginia’s most amazing gardens, visit our story on Bunny Mellon’s Garden at Oak Spring Estate or discover cottage-style charm in a shaded Albemarle garden.

 JENNIFER BRYERTON, our co-publisher, holds a masters degree in education and grew up in a family of farmers and storytellers.
 She enjoys visiting exquisite gardens and vineyards, cooking, travel, decor and time at home, where beehives and a chicken coop dot the lawn, and borders overflow with roses, peonies and lavender.